 If you’ve somehow landed in this page without seeing my homepage then hello!
-And to briefly fill you in on what you missed there, I’m Antonia, an English travel writer with a fondness for solo travel in remote, little explored regions.
+And to briefly fill you in on what you missed there, I’m Antonia, a British travel writer with a fondness for solo travel in remote, little explored regions.

 This current, prolonged attack of itchy feet dates back to a telephone call from my best friend Jo on a dark December night in 2005.
 ‘Do you want to drive a tuk tuk home from Bangkok with me?’ she said, without a hint of irony in her voice.
 Six months later I’d ditched my job on ITV’s South Bank Show and the two of us were thundering across China’s Gobi desert in Ting Tong, our pink tuk tuk, heading in the general direction of England.
 12,561 miles later we’d raised £50,000 for Mind, set the Guinness World Record for the longest ever journey by auto-rickshaw, written Tuk Tuk to the Road and won Cosmopolitan magazine’s Fun Fearless Female Award.
 It was a far cry from passing Melvyn his comb for pre-shot coiffures.